jdmry/all2pod/README.md

 # all2pod

+**Turn anything into a podcast feed.**

-Self-hosted app that turns your [TorBox](https://torbox.app) content into **podcast RSS feeds** — video or audio — that you can subscribe to in any podcast app (Apple Podcasts, Overcast, Pocket Casts, …).
+Self-hosted app that turns your [TorBox](https://torbox.app) content or your own uploaded files into **podcast RSS feeds** — video or audio — that you can subscribe to in any podcast app (Apple Podcasts, Overcast, Pocket Casts, …).

 Create feeds, add movies/shows/audiobooks to them, and all2pod publishes a per-feed RSS feed.
 Video is transcoded to an Apple-compatible MP4; streams are fetched fresh from TorBox at play time, so links never expire.